hilton/hilton.github.com/presentations/naming-guidelines.md

 ## Data type guidelines

-Data type guidelines are vocabulary guidelines that address data type names in identifier names.
+Data type guidelines extend vocabulary guidelines by addressing data type names in identifier names.
 Some of these guidelines only apply to languages whose type system allows code to explicitly identify data types, separately from identifier names.
+Code in other languages cannot always avoid the need to indicate types.

 ### Omit type information

-_Guideline._ Don’t use prefixes or suffixes that encode the data type
+_Guideline._ Don’t use prefixes or suffixes that encode the data type.
+Avoid Hungarian notation and its remnants.
+Don’t prefix Boolean typed values and functions with `is`.

-_Refactoring._ remove words that duplicate the data type
+_Refactoring._ Remove words that duplicate the data type, either literally or indirectly.

 _Example violations._ `isValid`, `dateCreated`, `iAppleCount`